First, you’ll need to configure rclone. As the object storage systems

 should be the name or prefix of a backend (the

 file) and all the configuration for the backend should be provided on

 rclone lsd --http-url https://pub.rclone.org :http:

-Which lists all the directories in
+To list all the directories in the root of

 When you are typing commands to your computer you are using something called the command line shell.
 This interprets various characters in an OS specific way.